hakanmelikoglu/hakanmelikoglu.github.io/project/exiframe/terms-of-use.md

   <div class="terms-section">
     <h2>9.
 Governing Law</h2>
-    <p>These Terms are governed by and construed in accordance with the laws of Turkey, without regard to its conflicts of law principles.
-Any disputes shall be resolved by the courts located in Turkey.</p>
+    <p>These Terms are governed by and construed in accordance with the laws of the United States of America, without regard to its conflicts of law principles.
+Any disputes shall be resolved by the courts located in the United States.</p>
   </div>

   <div class="terms-section">